ARTICLE CATEGORIES

 Coffee Is Rich in Bioactive Compounds

 Coffee beans contain more than caffeine.
-They provide bioactive compounds, including chlorogenic acids, diterpenes, trigonelline, and antioxidant compounds formed or transformed during roasting.
+They provide chlorogenic acids, trigonelline, diterpenes, melanoidins, and other antioxidant and bioactive compounds.

+Chlorogenic acids are among the best-studied coffee compounds, with research exploring antioxidant, anti-inflammatory, glucose-regulating, vascular, and metabolic effects.
 (6)

-Chlorogenic acids are some of the best-studied coffee compounds, and current research reviews highlight their antioxidant, anti-inflammatory, and metabolic activity.
-(8)

 This is why we treat coffee as a “choose wisely” food.
-The right coffee can be a beautiful part of a biblical health lifestyle, but it works best when it’s part of the bigger picture: hydration, prayer, real food, movement, sleep, stress management, and reducing your toxic burden.
+The right coffee can be a beautiful part of a Biblical health lifestyle, but it works best within the bigger picture: hydration, prayer, real food, movement, sleep, stress management, and reducing your toxic burden.

 Application: Enjoy coffee as a tool, not a crutch.
 If coffee replaces sleep, water, breakfast, or quiet time with the Lord, it’s time for a reset.
 If it helps you enjoy a clean, comforting drink while staying away from sugar-laden coffee-shop treats, that’s a win.